Conversation with KNMA Director and Chief Curator Roobina Karode

 Rendering detail of ‘The Rooted Nomad’, an immersive exhibition created by Visioni Srl, Rome.
 Image courtesy of Visioni Srl, Rome.

 M.F.
 Husain remains the iconic contemporary artist from India.
 His prolific oeuvre can be a curator’s delight, but also a daunting task with the sheer scope and scale of his practice, and the curatorial possibility of presenting him from different vantage points.
 There have been exhibitions that have showcased his work with his contemporaries and other founding members of Progressive Artists’ Group (PAG), and many more.
-‘The Rooted Nomad’ is conceived as a dual format exhibition, where the exhibition prompts viewers to engage with original paintings, drawings, objects, texts, poems, photographs, leading them rather unexpectedly into the immersive space.
+‘The Rooted Nomad’ is conceived as a dual-format exhibition, where it prompts viewers to engage with original paintings, drawings, objects, texts, poems, photographs, leading them rather unexpectedly into the immersive space.

 Husain was not only prolific, but restless with creative energy, experimental, multifaceted, and courageous to step outside his comfort zone.
 He spent years painting cinema hoardings in Bombay, often seen and photographed barefoot on a scaffold and in action.
 His love for cinema is apparent in so much of his work, from his paintings of scenes in Charulata or Pather Panchali, to his own filmmaking projects.
 ‘Through the Eyes of a Painter’ is an immense achievement by way of a formal aesthetic engagement with film as a medium as well as his intense travels into the interiors of Rajasthan and other urban and rural conglomerations.
 It disrupted traditional conventions of film and narrative, and won critical acclaim and awards.
 That spontaneity in breaking barriers and a fearless approach is elemental to understanding Husain.